doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

 Starting with ORM 3.3 you can now create nested DTOs with the NEW syntax and furthermore, use a short named arguments syntax to populate the constructor of a DTO.
-This feature was contributed by GitHub user [eltharin - Overview](https://github.com/eltharin) over the last few months and builds upon previous work.
+This feature was contributed by GitHub user [eltharin](https://github.com/eltharin) over the last few months and builds upon previous work.

 ## Psalm and PHPStan going forward